nadrad/h-m-m/readme.md

 Both underscores and dashes are accepted for the setting keys.

-When multiple values exists, the highest priority goes to the command line arguments and the lowest to the config file.
+When multiple values exist, the highest priority goes to the command line arguments and the lowest to the config file.

 # Clipboard